JoseMGuerra/DIY-Installation/README.md

 ### Home page

 The user will be greated with a hero image of green surface and a pair of builder gloves making a statement of what the website is about .Each page contains a conventional logo positioned on the top left and a navigation bar on the right side, which will me placed under the logo for mobile small screen sizes.
-All pages will be responsive and layout will adapt to different screen sizes.In the botton of the page the user will find the footer that  contains  social media links.
+All pages will be responsive and layout will adapt to different screen sizes.In the botton of the page the user will find the footer that  contains  social media links and a button to return to the top of the home page.
 ![Home page nav and hero](readme-images/nav-header.png)

 ### About section

-Under the hero image it is the about section where the user will see and introduction of what artificial grass isand  a graphic showing how it is made.
+Under the hero image it is the about section where the user will see and introduction of what artificial grass is and  a graphic showing how it is made.

 ### Project section